Dr. Douglas Kline

 - Are you interested in what you can do with a B.A. in anthropology?
 Consider what kinds of things you might like to do and what your strongest skill sets are.
-If you need help, please look into the following web resources:

 - Are you interested in continuing with a graduate degree in anthropology?
 If so, then you might want to check into the following web resources before meeting with your adviser.